OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Objective 2: Customer Segmentation (Cluster Analysis).
 This involved the use of hierarchical cluster analysis and K-Means Cluster Analysis. hierarchical cluster analysis was carried out to obtain the number of clusters to be use for the K-Means Cluster Analysis. <br />

 Objective 3: Relationship Between Demographics and Spending (Chi-Square Test for Association).
-This involved the use of chi-square test to examine if there is significant relationship between gender and membership type. <br />
+This involved the use of chi-square test to examine if there is a significant relationship between gender and membership type. <br />

 Objective 4: Analysis of Variance between variables total spend and age category . <br />

+Objective 5: Customer Satisfaction Analysis (Chi-Square Test for Association).
+This involved the use of chi-square test to examine if there is a significant relationship between Stisfaction level and membership type. <br />

+Objective 6: Effect of Discounts on Purchase Behaviour (t-test ) This involved the use of t-test to compare the average total spend between customers who received a discount versus those who did not. <br />

+Objective 7: Retention Analysis (Correlations).
+This involved the use of correlation anallysis to study the relationship between days since last purchase" and other variables like satisfaction level and membership type.

 # Tools I Used
 * IBM SPSS 26